The Spanish-language Journalism Program is a unique initiative to train bilingual students interested in covering Latino communities.

-The concentration benefits from all the Newmark J-School has to offer — the quality of its professors and guest speakers, its cutting-edge curriculum, its combination of traditional and multimedia journalism training, and its startup spirit.
-Plus, it offers the added advantage of bilingual instruction and the specific focus on covering the Latino experience.
+The concentration also benefits from all the Newmark J-School has to offer — the quality of its professors and guest speakers, its cutting-edge curriculum, its combination of traditional and multimedia journalism training, and its startup spirit.
+The bilingual students can choose to take additional courses from any other subject concentrations and media specialties.

-Students in the program follow the standard M.A. in Journalism curriculum with some exceptions: They take five courses in Spanish, including the first and second semester core reporting and writing classes and three subject courses.
+Students in the program follow the standard M.A. in Journalism curriculum with some exceptions: They take five courses in Spanish, including the first and second semester core reporting and writing classes, an advanced research course and two subject courses.
 They also do a required paid summer internship at a Spanish-language or Latino-focused English-language news outlet in the U.S. or abroad.

-It’s important to note that there is a separate application process for the M.A. in Journalism degree with the Spanish-language concentration.
+It’s important to note that there is a separate application process for the bilingual program.
 The program director is Graciela Mochkofsky, an award-winning journalist, author, and teacher.

-The Newmark J-School has partnered in this initiative with leading Latino media organizations, including the Spanish newspaper El País; the Argentine media company La Nación, which through ImpreMedia, owns El Diario/La Prensa in New York, La Raza in Chicago, and La Opinión in Los Angeles; Instituto Cervantes, the Spanish-government funded organization that offers extensive Spanish-language instruction; Univision News, the award-winning news division of Communications Inc. (UCI); the NY City news channel NY1 Noticias; The Guardian, and Telemundo.
+The Newmark J-School has partnered in this initiative with leading Latino media organizations, including Univision News, the award-winning news division of Communications Inc. (UCI); NBC/Telemundo; the NY City news channel NY1 Noticias; ImpreMedia, the company that owns El Diario/La Prensa in New York, La Raza in Chicago, and La Opinión in Los Angeles; Instituto Cervantes, the Spanish-government funded organization that offers extensive Spanish-language instruction.

 how to apply